daprofiler/DaProfiler/README.md

                         Update DaProfiler (Optional)
 ```
 ### WARNING !
-If you are not login to the hug and you search people, your search will be save to the hub.
+If you are not login to the hub and you search people, your search will be save to the hub.
 Please register to the hub and use `-pp` to push private your search.

 ## Demo